-Azimuth & Tilt just refer to the direction and positioning of the solar PV systems, which plays a major role as well.
+Azimuth & Tilt refers to the direction and positioning of the solar PV systems.
 In general, due South will perform the best, but anything East to West will produce electricity well.
-Facing the panels North will significantly reduce solar energy production.
+Facing the panels, North will significantly reduce solar energy production.

 The overall efficiency of the solar power system will also impact the solar panel power output.
-This is why it is so important to match your solar panels with the right inverter.
+This is why it is so essential to match your solar panels with the capable inverter.
 It is especially important when including energy storage/batteries.